d8660091/minesweeper/README.md

 ### minesweeper.xudeng.io

 A multiplayer online minesweeper game built with Django Channel and Vue.
-It can be accessed from 159.203.53.11 if DNS does not work yet.

 ## Introduction

-### Vue
-Vue is used for rendering the game graphics.
+* __Vue__ is used for rendering the game graphics.
 But the priority for frontend is not high since it's much more important to guarantee bug-free backend, so webpack with live reloading is not set.

-### Database
-Sqlite3 is used for prototyping.
+* __sqlite3__ is used for prototyping.
 Postgres or Mysql may be used for production.

-### Django Channel and Websocket
-Websocket is used to provide a stable, low-latency, bi-directional connection.
-Users can play the game in browser without noticing the game core is on the backend.
-Django Channel is responsible for handling the requests from frontend, for example, when user click a tile and send the action to server, django channel returns the new game data to the user.
-It also notify the frontend when it detect data change of gamedata in the database.
+* __Websocket__ is used to provide a stable, low-latency, bi-directional connection.
+Users can play the game in their browser without noticing the game core is on the backend.

+* __Django__ Channel is responsible for handling the requests from frontend, for example, when user clicks a tile and send the action to the server, Django Channel returns the new game data to the user.
+It also notifies the frontend actively when it detects data changing of game data in the database.

 ## Run locally
-1. Create a python 3.6 virtualenv
+1. Create a Python 3.6 virtualenv
 2. Install dependencies

 ```shell